DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 date: "2024-01-18"
 ---

 The Open Data, Design, and Development (ODDD) team manages two public websites for the Department of the Interior at the Office of Natural Resources Revenue (ONRR).
 The [revenuedata.doi.gov]( https://revenuedata.doi.gov/) website provides open and transparent data on how the United States manages natural resources produced on federal and Native American lands.
-The main website of the agency, [onrr.gov]( https://onrr.gov/) is primarily used by industry to report production and pay royalties.
+The agency's main website, [onrr.gov]( https://onrr.gov/) is primarily used by industry to report production and pay royalties.

 The ODDD team traditionally has maintained measures to justify our work and track our progress.
 In the beginning of this fiscal year, we made a strategic decision to reassess our metrics to:
-1. align more effectively with annual high-level goals
+1. align more effectively with our team's annual high-level goals
 2. harmonize with policies governing federal public websites.

 ## Reassessment of metrics plan
 This decision to reassess our existing metrics plan was influenced by the [Delivering a Digital-First Public Experience]( https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf) memo that was published in September 2023.
 The memo serves as guidance to federal agencies as they continue to implement the [21st Century Integrated Digital Experience Act](https://digital.gov/resources/delivering-digital-first-public-experience/)(21st Century IDEA).
 Following a collective team review, we observed that the websites under our management generally align with the memo’s guidelines, but we’ve also identified specific areas for improvement.
-Reviewing the memo also revealed that we can enhance our work tracking by improving our existing metrics to effectively demonstrate our compliance.
+Reviewing the memo also revealed that we can enhance our work tracking to effectively demonstrate our compliance.

 ### Misalignment with annual goals and policies
 In the beginning of each fiscal year, the team develops high level goals for each website.
 The goals are categorized into data, content, accessibility, technical solutions, usability testing, design, and outreach.
 The prioritization of these goals is based on their perceived value and the complexity involved in implementing them.
 Goals that add substantial value to users with low technical complexity are designated as high priority.